 In the public sector, users aren’t customers, they’re citizens, and when they have a bad experience, they have nowhere else to go.

 Worse still, poorly designed digital systems make public services unfair.
-This has become prominent during the rollout of COVID-19 vaccination registrations online.
+This became prominent during the rollout of COVID-19 vaccination registrations online.

 Complicated vaccine booking systems gave advantages to those with the digital skills or free time to monitor websites for vaccination slots.
 This disadvantaged those most vulnerable to COVID-19: the elderly and essential workers.